• Gluten-Free Recipes

 A side view of a piece of blueberry coffee cake.

-A streusel-topped coffee cake is a thing of beauty, and when you stuff it with blueberries you seriously won't be able to stop at one piece.
-From the buttery, crumbly topping that's spiked with cozy cinnamon to the swoon-worthy fluffy crumb, this gluten free coffee cake is absolutely worthy of celebration.
+A streusel-topped coffee cake is a thing of beauty, and when you stuff it with blueberries, you seriously won't be able to stop at one piece.
+From the buttery, crumbly topping that's spiked with cozy cinnamon to the swoon-worthy fluffy crumb, this gluten free blueberry coffee cake is absolutely worthy of celebration.
 It's super adaptable, too, so you can play around with the spices and berries, and even easily make it dairy-free if needed.
 Let's get to it!

 Lots to Love